Slape & Howard

 In 2018, more than 36,000 Kansas workers were injured on the job or became ill as a result of their work, 61 of them fatally.
 That’s nearly 100 employees injured every day.
 And thanks to the Kansas Workers' Compensation Act, many of them were denied medical treatment, rehabilitation services, and compensation for lost wages and permanent disabilities.
 If you have been injured on the job, you need to retain an attorney.
 Not just any attorney, but the right attorney to provide representation for your claim.

 At Slape & Howard, our attorneys and legal staff put their decades of experience into action for clients injured at work in Wichita and throughout the State of Kansas.
-We work diligently and aggressively to get our clients the best compensation possible, despite a system that can be harash and uncaring to those that are injured.
+We work diligently and aggressively to get our clients the best compensation possible in a system that can be harash and uncaring to those that are injured.

 Why Having a Lawyer is Important

 While the Kansas workers' compensation process is designed for employees to navigate on their own, it’s extremely unadvisable.
 Items such as claims, medical records, disability ratings, and calculating lost wages are complicated.
 You can count on the fact that your employer’s insurance company will have attorneys, adjusters, and nurse case managers that are working against your workers' compensation claim.
-You need to have an attorney on your side as well.
+You need to have someone that is on your side.

 It seems like if you’re injured while at work, your employer and its insurer should pay your medical expenses, pay your wages while you’re unable to work, and compensate you if that injury results in a permanent disability.
 Simple, right?
 But remember that insurance companies profit when they don’t have to pay, and the current terms of the Kansas Workers Compensation Act (KWCA) provide insurers with plenty of opportunities to avoid compensation of injured employees.